TT68: Tomb

 The tomb was begun for the High Priest of Amun Meryptah, during the reign of Amenhotep III and Akhenaten.
 Not much remains from this period.
 The tomb had a mudbrick porch which likely featured a small pyramid.
 The porch was built over even earlier structures in the court of tomb TT227, which dates to an even earlier period.

 During the Twentieth Dynasty, the tomb was usurped by Paenkhemenu, who was a wab-priest of Amun at Karnak, and a wab-priest of Mut of Asher.
 He likely dates from some time during the Twentieth Dynasty.
 Seyfried suggests that he may date from the time of Ramesses III.
 Most of the decoration was added to the tomb during this period.

-The tomb was later usurped by a man named Espaneferhor, who was a Head of the Temple scribed of Amun from the reign of Siamun during the Twenty-first Dynasty.
-Espaneferhor was the son of a man named Iufenamun.
+The tomb was later usurped by a man named Nespaneferhor, who was a Head of the Temple scribed of Amun from the reign of Siamun during the Twenty-first Dynasty.
+Nespaneferhor was the son of a man named Iufenamun.
 His wife is called Tabekenmut, who is a singer in the cult of the goddess Mut.
 The scenes show the deceased adoring divine barques and a variety of deities including Re-Horakhty, Osiris, Isis, and Nephtys.
 There is also a scene of Nespaneferhor's son Hor offering to his father.
 The ceiling still shows a hymn to Osiris and the original owner's name (partial) and titles remain.

 A scene depicting Nespaneferhor and his wife worshipping scared cows appears on the south-east wall.
 Three sacred cows appear in enclosures.
 All three cows appear with disks on their head, and the one on the bottom of the scene seems to have additional atef feathers.
 The scene is only roughly sketched in yellow on a white background.
 The cattle stalls appear to be elaborate.

 The tomb was finally usurped by Hor, who was buried there.
 This is based on fragments of cartonnage bearing the name of Hor being found in the tomb.